Skip to main content

 What can I expect to happen if I register to compete at Make-A-Thon?

-In the week leading up to Make-A-Thon, all registered participants will receive their final team assignments and contact information.
-This allows participants to start getting to know each other before the competition starts on Friday.
+In the weeks leading up to Make-A-Thon, registered participants will receive their final team assignments and contact information.
+This allows participants to start getting to know each other before the competition starts on Thursday.

 For example, a team might choose to create a solution that focuses on water conservation.
 They could decide to create a widget that controls bathroom tap water, a public education campaign on responsible water use or an app that promotes water-efficient agriculture.